m--/rstudio_cloud_for_education/README.md

 RStudio Cloud for Education
 ===========================

-This is the source of the slides for my talk, *RStudio Cloud for Education*, given at `rstudio::conf 2019`.
+This is the source of my slides for the *RStudio Cloud for Education* talk given at `rstudio::conf 2019`.
 These slides were created using the awesome [`xaringan`](https://github.com/yihui/xaringan) package.

 A good bit of my talk was a demo, so this is only part of it.
 I will update this README with a link to the recording once it is available.
 See also: